ChicoBitcoinJoe/community/notes.md

 - Comment: Must have a root parent, a parent, a comment, no title, and media=='self'
 - A "Tweet": No root parent, no title, at least a link or comment
 - Xpost: event community does not equal ipfs data community
-- repost: event poster does not equal ipfs data community
+- repost: event poster does not equal poster in ipfs data

 # MiniMe Token Questions